CannerCMS/docs.canner.io/docs/guides-deployment.md

 ## Introduction

-Just two files [canner.schema.js](guides-setup#initial-your-schema) and [cloud.config.js](cli-cloud-config-js), and then you can publish your CMS on Canner with the simple command.
+Building a CMS on Canner only need two main files [canner.schema.js](guides-setup#initial-your-schema) and [cloud.config.js](cli-cloud-config-js), and then you can publish your CMS on Canner with the simple command.

 ```
 $ canner script:deploy